khushbu-soni/eApp/README.md

-# restro
+# eApp
-A Pos Application for restaurant
+A Ecommerce solution